Trustpilot

 Radiator primer helps the paint to adhere to the surface and serves as an additional protective barrier against rust.
 Particularly if your radiator has already become rusty, a good coat of anti-corrosive primer is essential to prevent it from worsening over time.

-You can use a regular paint brush to apply the primer or pick up an angled radiator brush for hard-to-reach areas.
+You can use a regular paintbrush to apply the primer or pick up an angled radiator brush for hard-to-reach areas.
 Radiator primer is also available as a spray, which is quick and easy to apply.
 Whichever option you choose, make sure the primer is totally dry before you start painting.

-Finally, you’re ready to apply your first coat of paint but remember to ensure adequate ventilation and wear protective clothing before you start.
+Finally, you’re ready to apply your first coat of paint, but remember to ensure adequate ventilation and wear protective clothing before you start.

-For spray cans, follow the manufacturer’s instructions and avoid spraying too close to the radiator to avoid drips.
+For spray cans, follow the manufacturer’s instructions and avoid spraying too close to the radiator to prevent drips.
 Work section by section until the entire radiator has been coated.
 If you’re using a brush, start with the top and sides of the radiator before applying paint to the front.
 To avoid drips and visible brush strokes, be careful not to overload your brush, and always follow the direction of the mouldings when you paint.

 If you’ve taken the radiator off the wall, paint one side first and leave it to dry completely before turning it over to paint the back.
 For radiators that are being painted in place, you can either leave the back unpainted or use an angled radiator brush to carefully apply paint to the other side.